Nevenall/sufficient-reason/System/Magick.md

 #### Duration

-  Magick may have long lasting consequences, but reality will relentlessly errode active magick unless you constantly support it with Quintessence.
+  Magick may have long lasting consequences, but reality will relentlessly erode active magick unless you constantly support it with Quintessence.

-  Without support a feat lasts a short while, typically no more then the length of your action, but if you spend a point of Quintessnce the feat will endure for the length of a scene.
+  Without support a feat lasts a short while, typically no more then the length of your action, but if you spend a point of Quintessence the feat will endure for the length of a scene.

   Alternately, you may use the Sphere of Prime to fuel your magick from universal energy of creation and make it last longer then a moment.